Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Images sourced from the website of the National Cancer Institute (https://www.cancer.gov).

-The American Academy of Dermatology has a free body mole map that people can use to keep track of moles.
+The American Academy of Dermatology (AAD) has a free body mole map to help you keep track of moles.
 A record helps detect spots that are growing, bleeding, itching, or changing in any way.

 Together does not endorse any branded product mentioned in this article.